 In June of 1992, sixty-six students began course work that would lead to a BSN.
 The first graduate completed course work in March 1993 and celebrated commencement that June.
-Alumni of the University of Washington Tacoma BSN program now total nearly 1,500.
+Alumni of the University of Washington Tacoma BSN program now total over 1,500.

 Another milestone for UW Tacoma Nursing was the beginning of the Master of Nursing (MN) degree in September 1996.
 The MN program focused on advanced nursing practice with Communities, Populations and Health.
 Twenty-six students began the part-time sequence in September 1996.
 In June 1998, the first class celebrated commencement.
 In 1999, the Master of Nursing Program began offering courses with an emphasis in Healthcare Leadership and Management.
 In 2002, the Nurse Educator option was added.
 More than 450 students have earned MN degrees since 1996.